Radicofani, the out of law’s castle in Val d’Orcia

 The fortified complex, composed today by the tower and by the ruins of some bastions, rises on a basaltic Crag, of volcanic origin; with its 814 meters above sea level, the cliff overlooks the historical center and all the surrounding landscape.

-n addition to the beauty and charm of this locality, from whose tower you can see, in the days with little mist, the Tyrrhenian sea, the lakes of Trasimeno and Bolsena – what you need to know is the name of Radicofani is inextricably linked to the almost legendary figure of Ghino di Tacco.
+In addition to the beauty and charm of this locality, from whose tower you can see, in the days with little mist, the Tyrrhenian sea, the lakes of Trasimeno and Bolsena – what you need to know is the name of Radicofani is inextricably linked to the almost legendary figure of Ghino di Tacco.
+This is one the reasons because the visit to Radicofani is a discovery to the out of law’s castle.

 Defined the Robin Hood of the Val d’Orcia, Ghino belonged to a lineage of noble lords of the Val di Chiana.
 In the seventh decade of the thirteenth century his family deployed for the sienese Ghibelline faction, that was on bad terms with the communal power of the city, at the time in the hands of the Guelph faction (after an initial phase of defeat in the famous Battle of Montaperti, in 1260, the Guelphs had taken a nice revenge over the Ghibellines, after the defeats suffered by the latter prior to Tagliacozzo, in 1268, and then in Colle di Val d’Elsa, in 1269).